 The Goliath birdeater spider is a member of the tarantula family and calls the southern part of North America home.
 Holding the title of the world’s largest spider by size and mass, they only fall second in leg span to the giant huntsman spider.
 Ready to discover amazing facts about them?
 Keep reading!

-The female lays between 100 and 200 eggs which resemble the size of a tennis ball.
+A single female Goliath Birdeater can lay a substantial clutch of 100 to 200 eggs, which collectively resemble the size of a tennis ball.

 They hatch after 6 to 8 weeks and disperse within a short span.